Queer Collages

 Sand Hills Nebraska

-This mad board relief sculpture depicts the unedited topography of a section of the sand hills in Nebraska.
+This mat board relief sculpture depicts the unedited topography of a section of the sand hills in Nebraska.
 The shapes and patterns are incredibly hard to find anywhere else in the world at this scale!

 Comment